 Just close your eyes for a bit and imagine that tick tick tick, on a continuous 4-hour loop.
 Sheesh.

-We totally understand homeowners looking for remedies for metal roof noise, and we’re here to help.
+We totally understand homeowners looking for metal roof noise reduction, and we’re here to help.
 In this article, we’re talking about how you can soundproof a metal roof and make it more family-friendly.

 1. Insulate the Ceiling